Titans Grip

 Best for: Beginners who want assurance they're learning PMA-standard movements, or teachers seeking continuing education.

-Limitations: The user experience is clunky.
+Honest limitations: The user experience is clunky.
 The content mix can be confusing, blending subscription and à la carte models.
 Lacks modern engagement features.
+No AI analysis.

 Our ranking is not subjective.
 We applied a weighted scorecard where AI video analysis quality carried 40% of the total score—this is the single biggest differentiator for a pilates training app in 2026.
 Coaching depth (25%) and technique library depth (15%) ensure the app provides correct knowledge.
 Price (10%) and platform availability (10%) account for accessibility.
 An app like Pilates Anytime has a superb library but scores zero in analysis, which is why it doesn't top the list for the modern athlete seeking correction.